ros2/ros2_documentation/Contributing.rst

 Setting up your development environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To get started, you'll want to install from source; follow `the source installation instructions <Installation#building-from-source>` for your platform.
+To get started, you'll want to install from source; follow `the source installation instructions <building-from-source>` for your platform.

 What to work on
 ^^^^^^^^^^^^^^^